01604987/UbiComp_chinchiro/README.md

-This repository contains micropython code for a Ubiquitous Computing project.
+This repository contains micropython code for a Ubiquitous Computing project using the esp8266.